Ahhh the Pakistani pakora!

 There are a few things to keep in mind when using my Pakistani Pakora recipe.
-First, the order of the ingredients is very important.
+First, make sure your besan is fresh!
+If the texture and taste of your pakoras isn’t coming out right, 9 times out of 10, it’s due to bad besan.
+Second, the order of the ingredients is very important.
 Try to add your ingredients as I describe in the recipe.

 If you like them puffy (why?) then use only 1/2 cup + 3 tbsp water and about 1/8 tsp of baking soda.
 Please note that, after making the batter, if you wait too long to fry these, the onions will start to release their water, making the batter runnier.
 If this happens, just mix more besan into the batter until you get back to the original consistency.

 You need to have plenty of oil in your wok (karhai) in order for these to expand.
 If you are stingy with the oil, they will be flat and tough.